 The Access to HE Coordinator must submit a Learner Referral Request Form (On Course) to Open Awards requesting that a learner be permitted a second resubmission during the course.
-The form can be found via the Secure Portal and must be submitted along with supporting information.
+The application can be made via the Secure Portal and the application must be submitted along with supporting information.
 Open Awards' decision is final in referral cases.